 What is a Finance Bill?

-Finance Bill is a Money Bill, the government seeks to levy new taxes, make alterations in the current tax structure, or make proposals for the continuance of the present tax structure for a certain period of time beyond what was originally approved by the Parliament.
+Finance Bill is a Money Bill, the government seeks to levy new taxes, make alterations in the current tax structure, or make proposals for the continuance of the present tax structure for a certain period beyond what was originally approved by the Parliament.
 The Parliament approves this bill for one fiscal year.
 Post getting approved, the Finance Bill becomes the Finance Act.

 Features of the Finance Bill